-The samplers were both worked in silk on linen and are in excellent condition.
-They have been conservation mounted and are in molded and black painted frames.
+Both of the samplers are worked in silk on linen and are in excellent condition.
+Anna seems to have removed the last two digits from the date of her sampler at some point.
+They have been conservation mounted and are in cherry frames.